Dionexe/Rate-A-Hero/README.md

 # msp2 Rate-A-Hero
-REST-Rant is an app where users can review restaurants.
+Rate-A-Hero is an API used to find Marvel characters information and series they may be in.

 ## Tech Usage
 **CSS Framework:** Bootshrap